How to Network Your Way to Publication

 Here’s another example:

-My name is [Mr/Ms. Aspiring Author] .
-I’ve followed you for a while now and I wanted to thank you for the articles on your website and let you know that I read A Kill in the Morning recently and got so engrossed in that I missed my station stop!
-I’ve left a short review on Amazon and a longer appreciation on my website [link to website] .
+My name is [Mr/Ms. Aspiring Author].
+I’ve followed you for a while now and I wanted to thank you for the articles on your website and let you know I read A Kill in the Morning recently and got so engrossed in that I missed my station stop!
+I’ve left a brief review on Amazon and a longer appreciation on my website [link to website].

-I’m also a writer and I’ve had several short stories published already such as [link to a published story] but I’ve still not managed to get any of my novels published, so I wonder if I can ask you for some advice?
+I’m also a writer and I’ve had several short stories published already such as [link to a published story] but I’ve still not had any of my novels published, so I wonder if I can ask you for some advice?

 Best wishes, [Mr/Ms. Aspiring Author]